Articles

 Frequently Asked Questions For Questions & Answers regarding the Life H#rmonizer products, please click here.
 Many people with questions, found the answers on this page.
 If you cannot find your question below, please contact us.
 Q: If the Paradigm doesn’t inspire me to practice the C2C each time I find an obstacle on my…

-The GUT BRAIN Researchers state that our gut possesses a separate brain, called the enteric nervous system.
-It is a grand network of 100-300 million neurotransmitters, neurons, and proteins found in the esophagus, stomach, small intestine, and colon.
-It has cells like brain-cells and a complex circuitry that lets it act independently, remember, and produce what we call…
+Our gut possesses a separate brain, called the enteric nervous system.
+It is a grand network of 100-300 Mio neurotransmitters, neurons, and proteins found in the stomach, small intestine, esophagus, and colon.
+It has cells like brain-cells and a complex circuitry that lets it act independently, remember, and produce what we call gut feelings.
+Are…

 • Obstacle

-OBSTACLE Internal Obstacle: any unpleasant feelings, images, thoughts.
+Internal Obstacle: any unpleasant feelings, images, thoughts.
 External Obstacle: our eyes + specific neural circuits turn external information into an internal 3D hologram that we perceive as the real image.
 That’s why we can alter that image using the 2 Keys + tools.
 After that we will perceive the image differently.
-This in turn…
+This in turn leads…

 • Body reactions